 29/04/2013 | by Arthur Derrien

 No matter how relentlessly the internet churns out skate clips, finding ones that you are truly stoked on isn’t getting any easier.
-It almost feels like most of new skaters we watch just don’t have much flavour… The annoying thing is that we sometimes get into our head that it’s because there’s nothing good floating about, but I’m convinced that it’s quite the opposite.
+It almost feels like most of the new skaters we watch just don’t have much flavour… The annoying thing is that we sometimes get into our head that it’s because there’s nothing good floating about, but I’m convinced that it’s quite the opposite.
 We are being fed so much amazing skateboarding on a daily basis that it’s simply getting harder and harder to appreciate it.
-We are getting desensitized.
+We are getting desensitised.
 Then again what did we expect?
 Even when we come across a section we actually enjoy we don’t even bother downloading it anymore.
 We’ll watch it once or twice, click on another link, passively stare at at the clip even if it sucks, click on another link and so on, until everything we’ve just witnessed fades into a blur of wallies, yo flips and high fives.
 It feels like keeping up to date with skateboarding has become as mind numbing as it is addictive.
-I’m not surprised so many of us find ourselves cursing the state of modern skateboarding after spending half an hour behind our computers.
-Of course the excruciating amount of beige spots and boring manoeuvres we somehow always end up watching don’t exactly help us remember the good stuff either…
+I’m not surprised so many of us find ourselves cursing the state of modern skateboarding after spending half an hour behind our computers…

-But we at Kingpin we are convinced that some of the edits that hit the web deserve to be remembered as more than “just another web clip”.
+That being said, at Kingpin we are convinced that some of the edits that hit the web deserve to be remembered as more than “just another web clip”.
 So to prevent legit skateboarding from being diluted in this way we’ve decided to launch this new section on our website.
-From now on at the beginning of each month I’ll be posting (in no particular order) what the Kingpin editors consider being the best 5 edits to have been released over the last 30 days.
+From now on at the beginning of each month we’ll be posting (in no particular order) what the Kingpin editors consider to be the best 5 edits to have been come out over the last 30 days.
 I’m sure those of you who have better things to do than watch every single video that gets posted on this site (like actually ride your skateboards) will benefit from these little monthly recaps.

 Street Machine Copenhagen: VORESKBH